Ratidzai-Makondo/alx-pre_course/README.md

-Im happy to sa that this is my updated version of my ReadMe
+Im happy to say that this is my updated version of my ReadMe